stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 **Components:** V<br>
 **Duration:** Instantaneous

 You create a lash of lightning energy that strikes at one creature of your choice that you can see within 15 feet of you.
 Make a spell attrack roll vs the target's Strength defence.
-On a hit, it is pulled up to 10 feet in a straight line towards you and then takes 1d8 lightning damage if it is within 5 feet of you.
+On a hit, it is pulled up to 10 feet in a straight line towards you and then takes 1d8 + your spellcasting ability modifier lightning damage if it is within 5 feet of you.

-This spell’s damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).

 ## Ray of Frost
 *Evocation Cantrip*<br>